jpvantassel/python3-course/intro/modules.md

 - Modules are used primarily to organize code (typically functions or classes) related to a particular use case.
 - Modules can be loaded using the keyword `import`.
-- Import statements generally appear in the firt few lines of a Python program with syntax similar to the following:
+- Import statements generally appear in the first few lines of a Python program with syntax similar to the following:

 ```python3